GraphQuantum/SDiagonalizability.jl/README.md

 ## Installation

-Installation is straightforward using the Julia package manager.
+The only prerequisite is a working Julia installation (v1.10 or later).
 First, enter Pkg mode by typing `]` in the Julia REPL, then run the following command:

 ```julia-repl
 pkg> add https://github.com/GraphQuantum/SDiagonalizability.jl